State Office for the Protection of the Constitution of Hesse: Affairs

 At the time of the murder of Halit Yozgat, the ninth and last victim of the Nationalist Socialist Underground murder series, on April 6, 2006, the intelligence officer Andreas Temme was in the Internet café where the murder took place.
 The computer data shows that Temme was still surfing the Internet at 5:01 p.m.
 At that time, the victim was already dead.
 The intelligence officer claims not to have noticed the murder.
 On the day of the murder, Temme spoke to a right-wing extremist twice on the phone: at 1:00 p.m. and at 4:11 p.m.
 According to a former neighbor, Temme was nicknamed "Little Adolf" in his hometown as a young adult.
 Temme also has no alibi for six other times when the NSU committed right-wing extremist murders of migrants.
 In the attic of the intelligence officer, the police found excerpts from Hitler's "Mein Kampf" that had been typed out.

-The online edition of the weekly newspaper Die Zeit reported on February 24, 2015:
+Die Zeit reported on February 24, 2015:

 Wiretapped telephone calls from former Federal Office for the Protection of the Constitution employee Andreas Temme, who was at the crime scene at the time, fuel the suspicion, from the lawyers' point of view, that he had "specific knowledge of the planned crime, the time of the crime, the victim and the perpetrators" in advance [...]

 In the intercepted telephone conversation between Andreas Temme and the security officer of the LfV, he said:

 I tell everyone: If you know that something like this is happening somewhere, please don't drive past.

 During an interrogation on April 22, 2006, Andreas Temme stated that he knew a Hells Angel well, who, according to the investigating detective, was presumably the Hells Angels leader Michael S., who was found to be in possession of confidential documents ("VS - for official use only") from the Saxon State Office of Criminal Investigation.
 The betrayal of official secrets in question has not been solved to this day..

 In October 2012, the Office for the Protection of the Constitution overlooked an advertisement in the motorcycle magazine "Biker News" by the right-wing extremist Bernd T., who is imprisoned in Hünfeld Prison, about setting up a right-wing extremist organization called AD Jail Crew, even though the Office for the Protection of the Constitution has a subscription to this magazine.